 - Immersive, customizable video projection tunnel

-- Interactives and multimedia
+- Interactive and multimedia stations

 - Free mobile app game that challenges users to find and unlock different tyrannosaurs.
 The Tyrannosaurs app has had over 3.1 million downloads to date!

 In addition to the exhibit, the Farmington Museum will be offering three Dino Discovery Days!
 These free events take you even further into the world of T. rex and their family with interactive learning activities, crafts, and tons of fun!
 Join the fun from 11:00 am to 2:00 pm on February 18, March 18, and April 15.
 Learn more at 505-599-1174 or FarmingtonMuseum.org.

 What is a Jolt Worthy Exhibit or Event?

 Farmington hosts many wonderful events!
 That said, there are Farmington events that go above and beyond to create a JOLT... a positive impression created by an unexpected surprise.
 These events, exhibits, and experiences are selected for special recommendation by Jolt Your Journey Action Team Meeting attendees.
 They are the events that have locals talking, the must-see exhibits, and guaranteed to be great time experiences.
 Monthly Action Team meetings are held on the first Tuesday of every month.
 To learn more follow Jolt Your Journey on Facebook or Instagram or request to be added to the email distribution list for meeting reminders.

 The E3 Children’s Museum & Science Center offers hands-on, science-related interactive exhibits in the Main Gallery with special programs scheduled throughout the year.Learn More »